-‘Bold And The Beautiful’ Updated Weekly Spoilers: Hope Runs Out Of Doctor’s Office & Vinny May Have A Solution
+'Bold And The Beautiful' Updated Weekly Spoilers: Hope Runs Out Of Doctor's Office & Vinny May Have A Solution

 Thomas Forrester (Matthew Atkinson) wants to win back the trust of his family and friends.
 He submits to Ridge Forrester (Thorsten Kaye) and Brooke Logan Forrester (Katherine Kelly Lang) and asks them to hold him accountable for his actions.

-Steffy and Dr. John “Finn” Finnegan are also devastated to learn that he is not the baby’s dad.
+Steffy and Dr. John "Finn" Finnegan are also devastated to learn he is not the baby's dad.

 CBS All Access accidentally uploaded the episode early.
 They later took it down from their site.
 However, some fans saw the video and shared a recap on the Soap Central board.